(Last Updated On: August 4, 2023)

-Not only do these cream cheese cookies look cute, but they also melt in your mouth with a chocolaty surprise inside, a couple of chocolate chips, just enough to say… Mmmm!
-Cream cheese cookies with sprinkles are soft, chewy, and so delicious!
+Not only do these amazing little cream cheese sprinkle cookies look terrific, but they also melt in your mouth with a chocolaty surprise inside, a couple of chocolate chips – just enough to say yum!

 - 3/4 cup unsalted butter – softened